udityalaad/RBF_NN_for_Map_Approximation/README.md

 <!-- LICENSE -->
 ## License or Author
-  * Authored by Uditya Laad, Himalaya Sharma, Dakota Wang - University of Waterloo
+  * Authored by: Uditya Laad, Himalaya Sharma, Dakota Wang - University of Waterloo
   * <b> Case Study</b> : Suggested By Prof. Hatham Amar - University of Waterloo

   <p align="right">(<a href="#readme-top">back to top</a>)</p>